dashaomai/pomelo-client-hx/README.md

 First you need a game-server in pomelo or alternative framework like: pinus, nano, pitaya, etc.

-Next, in hexa project, install the pomelo-client-hx library via haxelib:
+Next, in a haxe project, install the pomelo-client-hx library via haxelib:

 ```shell
 haxelib install pomelo-client-hx